A-J-F-Mackintosh/Binfer/README.md

 `./Binfer_prep.py -v corientalis_grandiflora.SNPS.callable.vcf -b corientalis_grandiflora.callable.bed -g genomefile.txt -1 1-16 -2 17-66 -d 20 -D 20 -w 10_000 > Binfer_prep.log`

 Note that the vcf file must already be filtered on callable intervals.
-In other words, the vcf should only include SNPs were there is good sequencing coverage across samples.

-The above command generates arrays of unfolded spectra for taxon_1 and taxon_2.
-If taxon_2 is an outgroup that will not be analysed then the output for this taxon can be ignored.
+The above command generates arrays of unfolded site frequency spectra along the genome for taxon_1 and taxon_2.
+Note that taxon_2 could just be a single outgroup sample to polarise alleles in taxon_1, or it could be a sample of interest as above.

 #### Fitting models

-BGS models can be fit with `Binfer.v1.py`.
+BGS models can be fit with `Binfer.v1/Binfer.py`.

 ```
 Usage: Binfer.py -s <STR> -b <STR> -g <STR> -r <STR> -p <INT> -n <INT> -w <INT> -m <FLT> [-h -f -u -a -y <FLT> -q <INT>]